redshiftlogistics/redshiftlogistics.github.io/_posts/2020-02-27-optimising-powerplant-output.md

 author: CMDR Payload and CMDR Tenacious C
 ---

 Optimising your ships power output with some extra priority configuration seems daunting at first, but here's a template for your power output needs.
-This configuration is for a general purpose combat multirole ships which can be tweaked to suit your needs.
+This configuration is for general purpose combat multirole ships which can be tweaked to suit your needs.
 Smuggling ships for instance, will want a different setup entirely.

 Modules with the lower number are a higher priority whereas modules with a higher number are of a lower priority.
 This means that if you begin using weapon modules when you deploy your hardpoints, modules of a lower priority will shutdown to save power.
 Who needs a docking computer mid combat right?